 Today, guests can visit the Regional Office for Montana Fish, Wildlife, and Parks.
 The office features an exceptional collection of taxidermied wildlife.

 Lake Elmo has a variety of fish.
 You can try to catch fish from shore or use a non-motorized boat for fishing on the lake.
 Lake Elmo has northern pike, tiger muskie, bluegill, crappie, trout, tullibee, and largemouth bass.
-The state record for tiger muskie was caught in Lake Elmo and weighed in at 34 pounds, 12 ounces.
+The state record for tiger muskie was caught in Lake Elmo and weighed 34 pounds, 12 ounces.

 Guests should enjoy fishing and catch and release.
 There is a "Do Not Eat" advisory for Lake Elmo fish.